adhearsion/adhearsion-website/views/docs/call-controllers.md

 end
 ```

-Here, #join will block until either the 3rd-party call hangs up, or is otherwise unjoined out-of-band.
-It is possible to do an asynchronous join by specifying :async => true, in which case #join will only block until the join is confirmed.
+Here, `#join` will block until either the 3rd-party call hangs up, or is otherwise unjoined out-of-band.
+It is possible to do an asynchronous join by specifying `async: true`, in which case `#join` will only block until the join is confirmed.
 Your controller will then resume executing commands on the call while the parties are talking.

-Calls may be unjoined out-of-band using the Call#unjoin method, which has a similar signature to #join.
+Calls may be unjoined out-of-band using the `Call#unjoin` method, which has a similar signature to `#join`.

 ## Joining calls to an outbound call

-Similarly to #join, it is possible to make an outbound call to a third-party, and then to join the calls on answering.
-The #dial method handles this automatically.
+Similarly to `#join`, it is possible to make an outbound call to a third-party, and then to join the calls on answering.
+The `#dial` method handles this automatically.

 ```ruby
 class SuperSecretProjectCall < Adhearsion::CallController